 The use of vivid colors and dynamic elements makes it immediately entertaining for its audience to explore.

-Mrs. Property Solutions
+5. Mrs. Property Solutions

 Mrs. Property Solutions does that including a review rating and a credible review source right on the top fold.

-If these trust symbols aren’t enough, this website visibly provides their contact number so visitors can immediately reach out to them to ease their doubts by having a communication line ready to answer any concerns.
+If these trust symbols aren’t enough, this website visibly provides its contact number so visitors can immediately reach out to them to ease their doubts by having a communication line ready to answer any concerns.

-Warby Parker
+6. Warby Parker

 This sleek website is for an eyewear brand that also utilizes a minimal website design.

-The navigation is also made straightforward so it’s easy for people to find what type of eyewear they need: sunglasses or eyeglasses.
+The navigation is also made straightforward, so it’s easy for people to find what type of eyewear they need: sunglasses or eyeglasses.

 3Wishes is a lingerie and costume eCommerce store.

-CartStack
+8. CartStack

-CartStack is a website offering conversion enhancement tools and services including abandoned cart recovery
+CartStack is a website offering conversion enhancement tools and services, including abandoned cart recovery.

-Nova Smart Home
+9. Nova Smart Home

 This way, visitors can quickly visualize what the product is for and where they’ll be using it in their homes.

-Smokehaus
+10. Smokehaus

 Plus, when you add an item to your cart, you’ll get validation like “Yum!
 We love that one” or “Good choice!” to encourage you to finish the purchase.

-Twine
+12. Twine

-Twine is a website where you can find web development and graphic experts to hire
+Twine is a website where you can find web development and graphic experts to hire.

 Best of all, whether you’re a freelancer or someone looking for one, you’ll immediately know where you’ll go on the website.

-Vidizmo
+13. Vidizmo

-Vidizmo is a website for video and digital media services used by video sharing platforms
+Vidizmo is a website for video and digital media services used by video-sharing platforms.

-Grove
+14. Grove

-Grove is an HR platform website helping with recruitment processes
+Grove is an HR platform website helping with recruitment processes.

 But they added one more unique element to it…